Moldysmurf38/bamazon-app/README.md

 ### **Project Description:**

-An application that utilizes MySQL database and a node.js interface to create an interactive store inventory.
+An application that utilizes MySQL database and a node.js to create an interactive store inventory that runs via Command Prompt or Git Bash window.

 ### **Getting Started:**

-Create and use your own MySQL database using the MySQL workbench.
-Use the given schema file to create and fill the table that is needed for the app.
+Seed the MySQL database with the data from the file BamazonSchema.sql file.

-Add your MySQL user and password information into the bamazonCustomer.js file.
+Add your MySQL user and password information into the connection section of the bamazonCustomer.js file.

 When you want to run the application, type npm start into the command line within the terminal of the app's main directory.